Club Member Since 12/24/2009

 What does running mean to me:

 That I will be gasping for air until I stop, but I love it!

 It's also a great stress relief and lets me eat as much as I want--though my diet leaves a lot to be desired.
 Knee surgery and sitting on my backside after the 2009 "Double" had me gain over 30 pounds.
 My 6-pack abs turned into a pony keg.
 Yikes!!!

 View my Pikes Peak Ascent/Marathon results

-Nothing spectacular in the way of times but I was fortunate to run the Paris Marathon once and have done the "Infamous Pikes Peak Double" twice... and got the T-shirts to prove it!
+Nothing spectacular in the way of times but I was fortunate to run the Paris Marathon once and have done the "Infamous Pikes Peak Double" five times... and got the T-shirts to prove it!

 What I like about trail/mountain running:

 You don't have to deal with cars.
 Besides what better place can there possibly be to get a good workout than on a trail or mountain?

 Incline is my favorite workout by far!
 Did that 1-mile hill 719 times one year... why, our area code.
 Favorite trail run is Barr Trail, because it's long with some steep sections and some flats; and once you get above the top of the Incline, it's not very crowded.

 The Pikes Peak Marathon... because it goes up, up, up and will test everything you have, and more!
 Has less people going up than the Ascent, and the downhill is a blast, even on tired legs.